Dangerously in Love: Background and development

 Beyoncé launched her career as the lead singer in the R&B girl group Destiny's Child in the late 1990s.
 According to Corey Moss of MTV News, "fans [were] eager to see" how Beyoncé, after years with the group, performs solo.
 While recording their third album Survivor in late 2000, Beyoncé announced the group would be put on hiatus in order for the members to produce solo albums in the coming years, which they hoped would boost interest in Destiny's Child.
 The idea of individual releases emanated from the group's manager and Beyoncé's father Mathew Knowles.
 With different musical styles for each member to produce, the albums were not intended to compete on the charts.
 Destiny's Child's management strategically planned to stagger the release of each group member's album to maximize sales.

 Michelle Williams was the first to release a debut solo album, titled Heart to Yours, in April 2002.
 Meanwhile, Beyoncé had her film debut in the comedy film Austin Powers in Goldmember, and recorded her debut single "Work It Out", which was featured on the film's soundtrack.
-Rowland collaborated with American rapper Nelly on the song "Dilemma" (2002) as a featured artist; it became a US Billboard Hot 100 number-one hit, leading the label to advance the release date of her debut solo album Simply Deep to October.
+Kelly Rowland collaborated with American rapper Nelly on the song "Dilemma" (2002) as a featured artist; it became a US Billboard Hot 100 number-one single, leading the label to advance the release date of her debut solo album Simply Deep to October.
 Beyoncé additionally starred in The Fighting Temptations (2003) and recorded another solo single.
 In August 2002, she collaborated with her now-husband Jay-Z as a featured vocalist on his song "'03 Bonnie & Clyde".
 Peaking at number four on the Billboard Hot 100, the song earned Beyoncé credibility as a solo artist and paved the way for the release of Dangerously in Love.